Maximize scalability and more with Neon's instant read replicas

 Neon read replicas are independent read-only compute instances designed to perform read operations on the same data as your read-write computes.
 Neon read replicas do not replicate data across database instances.
 Instead, read requests are directed to a single source — a capability made possible by Neon's architecture, which separates storage and compute.
 The following diagram shows how read-write and read-only compute instances send read requests to the same Neon Pageserver.

-In data replication terms, Neon read replicas are asynchronous.
+In data replication terms, Neon read replicas are asynchronous, which means they are eventually consistent.
 As updates are made by read-write computes, Safekeepers store the data changes durably until they are processed by Pageservers.
-At the same time, Safekeepers keep read-only computes up to date with the latest changes, ensuring data consistency.
+At the same time, Safekeepers keep read-only computes up to date with the latest changes to maintain data consistency.

 Neon supports creating read replicas in the same region as your database.
 Cross-region read replicas are currently not supported.
 You can expect that feature in a future release.